 A prototype represents a scaled-down version of your proposed solution, enabling you to test its feasibility and gather valuable feedback.
 This stage is crucial for identifying potential issues or improvements early in the process, helping you refine your solution before committing to full-scale development.

 Selecting the right prototype method depends on your project’s objectives, desired outcomes, and resources.
-Common methods include paper prototyping for quickly sketching out ideas, digital prototyping for more detailed representations using software tools, and rapid prototyping for creating physical models using advanced technologies such as 3D printing.
+Common methods include paper prototyping for quickly sketching out ideas, digital prototyping for more detailed representations using software tools, and rapid prototyping for creating physical models using advanced technologies such as 3D printing or 3D builder.

 After choosing the appropriate prototype method, you can begin developing the initial version of your solution.
 The primary goal is to convert your project’s objectives and requirements into a functional model.
 To achieve this, focus on the most critical features and functions that demonstrate the concept’s viability.